marshalsimons/Quantum-Computing/README.md

 <img width="936" height="442" alt="image" src="https://github.com/user-attachments/assets/325147da-6b0e-4cbf-b972-e8f88b6acdf6" />

 ### Quantum Adder running on IBM Quantum Platform backend.
+Below is the same Quantum Adder algorithm but is sent to the IBM Quantum backend to run on one of their quantum machines.

 <img width="462" height="52" alt="image" src="https://github.com/user-attachments/assets/1a601ac4-ac89-4610-a84d-6b9d49384f36" />